Kinetic energy in random recurrent neural networks: Introduction

 \section{Introduction}

+High-dimensional recurrent neural networks (RNNs) with random synaptic couplings provide a minimal yet powerful theoretical framework for understanding nonequilibrium dynamics, emergent computation, and collective fluctuations in complex systems.
+Increasing synaptic gain induces a continuous transition from a stable fixed point to high-dimensional chaos~\cite{Chaos-1988}.
+This intriguing collective behavior makes the random RNN a paradigmatic model in statistical physics, neuroscience, and machine learning.
+A standard tool for analyzing this chaos transition is dynamical mean-field theory (DMFT)~\cite{PRE-2018,Roy-2019,CMP-2024,Zou-2024,Carles-2024,Exact-2025}, which offers an exact description of the non-equilibrium steady dynamics in the thermodynamic limit.

-Recurrent neural networks (RNNs) with random couplings exhibit a continuous dynamical phase transition from a trivial single fixed point to non-equilibrium chaotic high-dimensional dynamics~\cite{Chaos-1988,Zou-2024,Qiu-2025}.
-The dynamical phase transition shows self-organized criticality via tuning only the variance of synaptic gain despite different forms of synaptic connectivity, which offers computational advantage for reservoir computing~\cite{EoC-1990,EoC-2004,Maass-2009} and toy models for better understanding population computation in real brain circuits~\cite{Abbott-2009,Vyas-2020,Huang-2024,Ostojic-2024}.
-However, understanding the nature of RNNs remains incomplete.
+RNNs with random couplings exhibit a continuous dynamics phase transition slightly above which the dynamics are extremely slow but sensitive to external perbubations~\cite{Chaos-1988,Zou-2024,Qiu-2025}.
+The dynamics phase transition thus shows self-organized criticality via tuning only the variance of synaptic coupling despite different forms of synaptic connectivity, which offers computational advantage for reservoir computing~\cite{EoC-1990,EoC-2004,Maass-2009,Takasu-2025}.
+The model also provides a theoretical basis for better understanding population computation in real brain circuits~\cite{Abbott-2009,Kadmon-2015,Mastrogiuseppe-2018,Vyas-2020,Huang-2024,Ostojic-2024}.
+However, understanding the nature of chaotic dynamics in RNNs remains incomplete.
 A hot current debate is about whether the unstable fixed points after the chaos transition are related to the chaotic dynamics.
 Recent works argued that the fixed point ensemble provides transiently attractive landmarks that guide the chaotic flow~\cite{Helias-2025,HWZ-2025}.
-Moreover, fixed points and dynamics are confined to separate shells in the phase space~\cite{Helias-2025,Wang-2024}.
+Moreover, fixed points and dynamics are confined to separate shells in the phase space~\cite{Helias-2025,Wang-2024,Yang-2025}.
 Nevertheless, other works challenged this viewpoint and argued that the high-dimensional chaos can not be inferred from these equilibria, showing theoretical evidence in a mixture model of conservative and non-conservative forces~\cite{Urbani-2025}.

-Inspired by searching for fixed points (equilibria) in RNNs~\cite{NN-2013}, we formulated the fixed point distribution as an optimization problem of minimizing kinetic energy of the dynamics~\cite{Qiu-2025}.
-To explore the relationship between the equilibria and chaotic dynamics, one first should study the landscape of kinetic energy itself.
-This is the main focus of the paper.
-By applying dynamical mean-field theory (DMFT)~\cite{PRE-2018,Urbani-2025}, we identify a continuous transition for the stationary (in the long time limit) kinetic energy and determine the scaling exponent for the critical behavior close to the transition point.
-The theory is corroborated by numerical simulations.
-Moreover, the single time probability distribution of the chaotic activity is also derived and calculated by the DMFT, supported by simulations in a finite-size system.
-As kinetic energy grows, this distribution gets broadened as well.
-We expect this theoretical result to finally lead to new insights toward the debate.